nyannkov/Psgino/README.md

 # Psgino

-Psgino is a library for controlling PSG (AY-3-8910 and its equivalent) with MML.
+Psgino is a library for controlling PSG (AY-3-8910, YMZ294, etc.) with MML.
 This document briefly describes the classes provided by this library and how to use them.
 For MML description rules, see [MML.md](/MML.md).